-Navigation Logic is used to determine how an Interaction will proceed.
+Navigation Logic is used to determine how an Interaction Flow will proceed.

 While navigation rules are transparent for the user, they drive the flow of the Interaction or determine what data is displayed.
 One example of Navigation Logic is a Decision Point, which evaluates one or more conditions and then redirects the Interaction Flow toward one of various possible outcomes.

 To access Navigation Logic options, in the Interaction map right-click and select Add a Step or hover the mouse over a page element, and then click Navigation Logic.
 The options menu is displayed:

 |Allocator||Assigns values to one or more variables at a particular step in your Interaction Flow.|

 |Client Event||Sends action parameters by generating an asynchronous event in the Interaction Flow.|

 |Concurrent Flow||Designates a Service Flow that will be executed while the current Interaction Flow is running.|